BodenmillerGroup/napari-imc/README.md

 Imaging Mass Cytometry (IMC) file type support for napari

+Open .mcd/.txt files and interactively view panoramas and multi-channel acquisitions using napari

 ----------------------------------

 This [napari] plugin was generated with [Cookiecutter] using with [@napari]'s [cookiecutter-napari-plugin] template.